espressif/vscode-esp-idf-extension/docs/SETUP.md

 These settings, as described in [ESP-IDF Specific Settings](./SETTINGS.md#ESP-IDF-Specific-Settings), are:

 - `idf.espIdfPath` for IDF_PATH,
-- `idf.customExtraPaths` for ESP-IDF Tools paths to be appended to environment variable PATH,
-- `idf.pythonBinPath` for absolute virtual environment python path and
+- `idf.toolsPath` for IDF_TOOLS_PATH
-- `idf.customExtraVars` for additional environment variables from ESP-IDF Tools such as OPENOCD_SCRIPTS.
+- `idf.customExtraVars` for additional user defined environment variables.

 > **NOTE**: Visual Studio Code has many places where to set configuration settings.
 This extension uses the `idf.saveScope` configuration setting to determine where to save settings, Global (User Settings), Workspace and WorkspaceFolder.
 Please review the [Visual Studio Code Settings Precedence](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence).